Jimmy Fallon Under Fire for Wearing Blackface in Resurfaced SNL Skit

 The sketch, which first aired in 2000, showed The Tonight Show host wearing blackface while impersonating Chris Rock.
 He acted alongside Darrell Hammond, who was playing Regis Philbin.

 The video of the skit spread across the internet and the hashtag #JimmyFallonIsOverParty started trending on Twitter.
-"He literally did blackface and deserves to be canceled," one commenter tweeted.
+"He literally did blackface.
+He deserves to be cancelled," one commenter tweeted.

 Other commenters asked Fallon to apologize.